Paliya

 The Paliya or Khambhi is a type of a memorial found in the western regions of the India subcontinent, especially Saurashtra and Kutch regions of Gujarat and also in Sindh region of Pakistan.
-They mostly commemorates the death of a person.
+They mostly commemorate the death of a person.
 These stone monuments have symbols and inscriptions.
 There are several types of memorials including dedicated to warriors (mostly Charanas), sailors, sati, animals and figures associated with folklore.
 They are important in ethnography and epigraphy.

 Those dedicated to warriors fall under the term hero stone, of which examples are found all over India.

 Etymology

 The word Paliya is may be derived from the Sanskrit root Pal, "to protect".
 In Gujarati language, Pala means "a group of soldiers in skirmish" or "army".
 The other forms include palia, pavaliyo, pario, palaa, paliu.
 They are also known as pariya in Parkari Koli language and loharti in Dahatki languages of Sindh.
 Loharti may be derived from term Lohar which means iron-smith which were commissioned in past to engrave memorial stones instead of stone-engravers.
 The term may also refer to tablet or stone engraved with hammer.
 Khambhi is derived from Sanskrit term Stambha which means a column.
 It is mostly used to refer memorial stone dedicated to people who end their lives or commit self-immolation.